ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 After trimming you will get files such as H3K4me1_input_rep1_trimmed.fq for single end reads and Nfxl1_GM12878_input_rep1_1_val_1.fq  and Nfxl1_GM12878_input_rep1_2_val_2.fq for paired end reads.

-Open the fastqc html for each trimmed sample.
+Open the FASTQC html file for each trimmed sample.
 We will check the results for H3K4me1_GM12878_input_rep1_trimmed.fq.

 <p> </br> </p>
 <p align="center">